Transcript: Gerson Therapy for Cancer

 A number of recent documentaries have renewed interest in Gerson therapy, a largely diet-based alternative treatment for cancer—invented by the late Dr. Max Gerson about 80 years ago.

-According to a recent review out of Sloan-Kettering in the Journal Oncology, for about $16,000 you can fly to a clinic in Mexico and spend three weeks “consuming fresh raw fruit and vegetable juices.”
-OK.
-Eliminating salt from the diet.
-So far so good.
-And taking supplements such as potassium, B12, thyroid hormone, pancreatic enzymes and supposedly detoxifying the liver with coffee enemas to stimulate metabolism.
-I do not dispute that coffee enemas would not be stimulating, but would not recommend them due to the whole they could kill you thing.
+According to a recent review out of Sloan-Kettering in the journal Oncology, for about $16,000, you can fly to a clinic in Mexico, and spend three weeks consuming “fresh, raw fruit and vegetable juices,”—okay—“eliminating salt from the diet…” So far, so good.
+And, “taking supplements such as potassium, [vitamin] B12, thyroid hormone, pancreatic enzymes,” and, supposedly, “detoxifying [the] liver with coffee enemas to stimulate metabolism.”
+I do not dispute that coffee enemas would not be stimulating, but would not recommend them, due to the whole “they could kill you” thing.

-But hey, conventional cancer treatments are no walk in the park either.
-The reason people choose them is in hopes that they work.
-How does the Gerson therapy compare?
-The first formal investigation into the treatment was back in 1947, and in the 65 years since there’s been over a dozen studies published in the scientific literature and most came to the same conclusion, that Gerson therapy is useless or worse. (in tomorrow’s video I'm show you some of the data)
+But, hey, conventional cancer treatments are no walk in the park, either, right?
+You do them in hopes that they’ll work.
+So, how does the Gerson therapy compare?
+The first formal investigation into the treatment was back in 1947, and in the 65 years since, there’s been about a dozen studies published in the scientific literature.
+And, most came to the same conclusion—that Gerson therapy is useless, or, worse.
+In tomorrow’s video, I’ll show you some of the data.

 Please consider volunteering to help out on the site.